 Ps.
 I just took out two songs I found recently (Cheating on me and I thin you're the one) because I just found out they were written for her (so she was therefore listed as the performer), not by her.

-Key: •= I've heard it. (which usually means it's in ciculation or leaked.) *= available in PQ (perfect CD quality, which means it's very clear, came directly off of a CD, has a bit rate of 360 and a file size of 6-9MB.
-PQ versions can be faked though so I can help you determine if yours is real if you're unsure) For released songs I only starred those whose demos are available in PQ.
+Key: •= I've heard it; likely in circulation or leaked *= available in PQ (perfect CD quality, which means it's very clear, came directly off of a CD, has a bit rate of 360 and a file size of 6-9MB.
+They can be faked though so I can help you determine if yours is real if you're unsure) For released songs I only starred those whose demos are available in PQ.
 All unstared unreleased songs or album demos are LQ-HQ ? = I haven't heard it and don't know much about it.
 Black = not rare (either released or leaked.
-For the most part okay to post online as everyone's heard them, although it is still technically illegal and may be taken down or muted even if the song is released) Brown = in circulation (a little bit rare but people have them.
+If you wanted to post them online no one would really care as everyone's heard them, although it is still technically illegal and may be taken down or muted even if the song is released) Brown = in circulation (a little bit rare but people have them.
 Not okay to post online) Navy = Sony song (illegal to have right now, very rare, I haven't heard it, definitely not okay to post online.
 There were more in this category but they leaked) Red = Never before heard by any fan to my knowledge, only by record label execs I'm assuming if they were even recorded which they may not have been. (extremely rare but if you were to get one of them again, they're definitely not okay to post online)

 Unreleased (2002-2014; 113 currently listed):